viamrobotics/viam-python-sdk/examples/complex_module/README.md

 Once the module has been added to your robot, add a `Gizmo` component that uses the `MyGizmo` model.
 See the [documentation](https://docs.viam.com/program/extend/modular-resources/#configure-a-component-instance-for-a-modular-resource) for more details.
 You can also add an `Arm` component that uses the `MyArm` model and a `Summation` service that uses the `MySum` model in a similar manner.

+Models are uniquely namespaced as colon-delimited-triplets in the form `namespace:family:name`, and are named according to the Viam API that your model implements.
+A model with the `viam` namespace is always Viam-provided.
+Read more about making custom namespaces [here](https://docs.viam.com/extend/modular-resources/key-concepts/#namespace-1).

 An example configuration for an Arm component, a Gizmo component, and a Summation service could look like this:

 ```json